ashmitb95/ashmitb95/README.md

 - **[claude-notifier](https://github.com/ashmitb95/claude-notifier)** — distinct sounds when Claude Code finishes or needs you, so you stop staring at the terminal.
 On the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=SingularityInc.claude-notifier).
 My most-played side quest.
 - **[screenscribe-mcp](https://github.com/ashmitb95/screenscribe-mcp)** — turn any video into something your *agent* can act on.
 Gemini watches, Claude reasons, your codebase gets the result.
 CLI + MCP.
-  <br>*Genuinely my most underrated repo — and the closest thing I've got to a cheat code.
+  *Genuinely my most underrated repo — and the closest thing I've got to a cheat code.
 It's done more to speed up everything else on this list than any tool I own.*
 - **[canopy](https://github.com/ashmitb95/canopy)** — worktree-first orchestrator for working across many repos at once.
 One primitive, two surfaces (CLI + MCP) — so Claude Code can drive your workspace the way you do.
 - **[musaic](https://github.com/ashmitb95/musaic)** — a generative AI DJ in the browser that never plays the same track twice.
 Techno, written as code.
 Built on Strudel.
 - **[linkedin-leadgen](https://github.com/ashmitb95/linkedin-leadgen)** — automated prospecting + job-hunt across LinkedIn, Naukri, and Hirist, with Claude scoring the matches.
 (This one actually landed me a job.)